 When you think about cooking in a van, there are a few challenges that become immediately obvious.
 The first problem is the lack of physical space.
 Official food trucks generally have some room to maneuver, but vans are usually more compact and can present more of a challenge.

-The good news is that commercial vans can be a bit roomier than you would think.
-The cargo hold of a full-size van can hold a six-foot standing person comfortably so that a single cook can function just fine in this minimal working space.
+The good news is that commercial vans can be a bit roomier than you might think.
+The cargo hold of a full-size van can hold a six-foot (or shorter) person, standing comfortably.
+This allows a single cook to function just fine in this smaller space.
 Certain models can even be customized for better standing room and rooftop ventilation.

 Maximize Your Counterspace